Editors: Laura Cahillane and Jennifer Schweppe | ISBN: 978-1-911611-11-0 | Format and Price: Paperback €38 | Publication Date: 25 July 2019

 - The Case for a Qualified Veto System of Adverse Possession in Ireland: A Doctrinal Approach with ‘Bells and Whistles’, Una Woods

-- Researching the Irish Free State Constitution: Combining Law and History, Laura Cahillane
+- Researching the Irish Free State Constitution: Law and History, Laura Cahillane

-- The Northern/Irish Feminist Judgments Project: Lessons for Feminist Legal Research, Máiréad Enright and Aoife O’Donoghue
+- The Northern/Irish Feminist Judgments Project: Experiments in Feminist Legal Research, Máiréad Enright and Aoife O’Donoghue

-- Researching with a Hard to Access Population: The Trans Community in Ireland, Amanda Haynes and Jennifer Schweppe
+- Researching with Hard to Access Communities: Understanding the Relationship between the Trans Community and An Garda Síochána in Ireland, Amanda Haynes, Jennifer Schweppe and Niamh Dillon

 - Capturing Cultures of Control: Some Reflections on Social Research, Claire Hamilton

 - Using Methodological Triangulation to Understand Illicit Drug Markets, Johnny Connolly

 - Crossing the Line: Ethnographic Fieldwork on Crime and Justice, Jonathan Ilan

 - Researching Domestic Violence: The INASC Project, Conor Hanly